5jt/Tatin/docs/PackageConfiguration.md

 Both the user command `]Tatin.ListLicenses` and the API function `⎕SE.Tatin.ListLicenses` can be used to get a list of all licenses tolerated by a Tatin Registry.

+When a license is specified, you must provide a file `LICENSE` in the root of the package, otherwise `BuildPackage` will throw an error, though you can suppress this check by setting the `BuildPackage` parameter `checkLICENSEfile` (which defaults to 1) to 0.

 #### lx